Characters: Fullmetal Alchemist Homunculi

 - Pride Before a Fall: Feel free to laugh.

-- Really 300 Years Old: The oldest Homunculus besides the original.
+- Really 700 Years Old: At three hundred, the oldest Homunculus besides the original.

 - Sibling Yin-Yang: Subtly has this with Wrath.